Orika Africa

 Great Migration · Big Five

-The year-round movement of 2.5 million animals plays out across its endless plains.
+The year-round movement of immense herds plays out across its endless plains.
 Calving season fills the south from January to March.
 River crossings take over the north from July to October.
 Africa's largest lion prides are here throughout.

 Ngorongoro Conservation Area